maxtepkeev/python-redmine/docs/resources/project.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Returns single Project resource from Redmine by it's id or identifier.
+   Returns single Project resource from Redmine by its id or identifier.

    :param resource_id: (required).
 Project id or identifier.
    :type resource_id: int or string